 Broadband internet has recently arrived.
-In 2018, the Town of Pine River was included in the FCC's Connect America Fund (Phase II) broadband expansion project as fiber optic cables were installed to provide services for the majority of the Town's residents.
+In 2018, the Town of Pine River was included in the FCC's Connect America Fund (Phase II) broadband expansion project as fiber optic cables installation began and is expected to provide services for the majority of the Town's residents.
+This project should be completed in 2019.
 Small areas excluded from fiber optics servicing and any resident so choosing, can purchase high speed satellite internet services via other providers.
+See T-Pine River Connect America map (pg 31).